xiaomuc/busOnGoogle/README.md

    # install globally or within a virtualenv for local testing
    pip install -r requirements-local.txt
    ```

+1. Setup your Python path.
+Since Django is being added to the lib/ directory along with other vendored dependencies,
+the lib/ directory must be added to your Python import path in order for the libraries to be imported correctly outside
+ of App Engine or dev_appserver, such as when you run the Django management console locally.

+One way to accomplish this is to use the PYTHONPATH environment variable,
+which might look like this (assuming you are running from the repo's directory):

+    export PYTHONPATH=$(pwd)/lib

+The `pwd` command fills in your current directory (appengine-django-skeleton), so that adds the absolute path of
+the lib directory to the Python import path.

+Another approach would be to add it to the import path in `manage.py` like this:

+    sys.path.append('lib')

 1. Create a new CloudSQL instance.
     * From the Google Cloud Console, go to [Storage > CloudSQL> Create Instance](https://console.developers.google.com/project/_/sql/create)
     * Under [Access Control > IP Address](https://console.developers.google.com/project/_/sql/instances/polls/access-control/ip),  Request IPv4 Address.
 This address will be your HOST for remote access to the